pmowrer/resume/cv.md

 JavaScript, Backbone, Node, HTML, CSS, git, ActionScript.

 # Work Experience
+## Updater, Lead Frontend Engineer, Dec 2014 - Current
+Played a key role in building Updater’s frontend team, growing it from 2 to 8.
+Drove continuous effort to modernize the frontend tech stack and architecture.
+Led project teams for some of company's most important product initiatives.

-## Sports195, Lead Software Engineer, Dec 2013 - Current
+## Sports195, Lead Software Engineer, Dec 2013 - Nov 2014
 Led one of the development verticals for the company's mobile hybrid app platform running on a Backbone/Node/Scala stack.
-To date, hundreds of sites have launched on this platform.
-Managed application features through their life cycles, delegating assignments to team members and pairing on implementation details.
 Dev lead on front-end team, performing code reviews and managing application architecture.

 ## YouNow, Senior Software Engineer, Feb 2013 - Dec 2013
 Led effort to convert YouNow's web application from single page Flash to a Backbone-driven HTML5.